eclipse-vertx/vert.x/manual.md

 ### Concurrency

 A Vert.x instance guarantees that a particular verticle instance is never executed by more than one thread concurrently.
 This gives you a huge advantage as a developer, since you can program all your code as single threaded.
-If you're used to multi-threaded programming in Java, Scala, or even Ruby, this may come as a huge relief since you don't have to synchronize access to your state.
+If you're used to traditional this may come as a huge relief since you don't have to synchronize access to your state.
 This means a whole class of race conditions disappear, and OS thread deadlocks are a thing of the past.

 ### Asynchronous Programming Model